 Dominic Reilly worked in Formula 1 for fifteen years raising sponsorship for several teams and ultimately becoming Head of Marketing at Williams F1.
 In 2013 he launched his own eponymous brand of luxury travel accessories and is now a sponsor of Williams Martini Racing.
 We asked Dominic to open his wallet for us.

 What was your first salary?
-My first salary was literally a pound an hour when I worked in the local sport shop.
+My first salary was literally a pound an hour when I worked in the local sports shop.
 I was sports mad so loved it there, however, as a consequence, I always spent whatever I earned in the shop.
 My first proper job after University was working with Lloyds Bank’s Private Banking arm.
 I was paid a whopping £9,000 per annum… But then, it was some time ago.

 Do you have any credit cards?
 Personally, I don’t use credit cards.
 I have a Visa debit card and an Amex Platinum charge card that needs to be cleared each month.